Hyperbolic and Semi-Hyperbolic Floquet Codes for Photonic Quantum Computing: Noise Model Results

 \subsubsection{Logical Error Rate Metrics}

 We report results using three logical error rate metrics, depending on the noise model: \begin{itemize} \item \emph{Any-logical}: A trial fails if any of the $k = 2g$ logical operators is affected by an uncorrected error.
 Used for phenomenological and EM3 ancilla noise. \item \emph{Per-observable}: The average per-operator failure rate across all $k$ logical operators.
-Used for SDEM3 and HCF where codes have different $k$ values; also reported for phenomenological noise to enable comparison with prior work. \item \emph{Type-a/type-b classification}: For erasure noise, each simulation instance samples an independent erasure pattern (which measurements failed).
-The decoder is given the erasure locations (aware decoding) and decodes $N$ shots against a per-instance error model.
+Used for SDEM3 and HCF where codes have different $k$ values; also reported for phenomenological noise to enable comparison with prior work.
+The \emph{specific-logical} metric of Fahimniya et al.~\cite{fahimniya2023faulttolerant} is the failure rate of one particular logical operator; we use it for phenomenological threshold estimates on base codes with varying $k$. \item \emph{Type-a/type-b classification}: For the photon loss model, each simulation instance samples an independent loss pattern (which measurements failed).
+Since every loss event is heralded, the decoder is given the erasure locations (aware decoding) and decodes $N$ shots against a per-instance error model.
 An instance is type-a if all $N$ shots are decoded correctly, type-b otherwise.
 The logical error rate is LER $= 0.5 \times$ (fraction of type-b instances).
 This methodology follows~\cite{dessertaine2024enhanced}. \end{itemize}

 The any-logical metric gives higher logical error rates because it fails if any of the $k$ logical qubits is corrupted.
 Per-observable rates enable fair comparison across codes with different $k$.
 Table~\ref{tab:metrics_by_section} summarizes the metric used in each section.
+Cross-family comparisons at fixed physical error rate are complicated by different $k$ values.